-How to Plan a Blog Post in 6 Easy Steps
+How To Plan A Blog Post In 6 Easy Steps

 4. Do Your Research

-Thorough research from credible sources is a main pillar of quality content.
+Thorough research from credible sources is the main pillar of quality content.

-Obviously, readers will look for expert opinions and analysis based on research done.
+Readers will look for expert opinions and analyses based on research done.

-That’s what allows writers and brands to stand out — real-life experience and a deeper explanation of sometimes complex situations.
+That allows writers and brands to stand out – real-life experience and a deeper explanation of sometimes complex situations.

 But that research is paramount to building authoritative content that will have a long-standing impact.

-As with all published content, be sure to check and double-check all facts and properly source proprietary knowledge to its original publisher.
+As with all published content, check and double-check all facts and properly source proprietary knowledge to its original publisher.

 This can be done using outbound links, in line with SEO best practices.

-5. Create a Strong, Enticing Headline
+5. Create A Strong, Enticing Headline

-Headline writing is an art, even more so in the age of the internet.
+Headline writing is an art, even more so in the internet age.

-Now, more than ever before in our lifetime, humans are consuming vast amounts of information from all over the place.
+Now, more than ever, humans are consuming vast amounts of information from everywhere.

 Headlines must be great to stand out.